whomwah/alfred-vscode-workflow/README.md

 # Open in VSCode workflow

+**[15:11:22] NOTE: This workflow looks like it has trouble when you have lots of git repos on your machine ~200+.
+I don't have that many so never see the issue I'm just figuring out if this can be solved easily using a different lookup and store method.**

 Searches for local Git repos based on the path/s of your choice and allows you to either open them in VSCode or in your Terminal.
-It's really fast.
 It uses [Deno](https://deno.land/).
 It's written in [TypeScript](https://www.typescriptlang.org/).